Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 A lifetime ban on becoming a registered lobbyist after I leave Congress.
 Not five years.
 Not ten.
 Permanent.

-No lobbyist-hosted fundraising events.
+No lobbyist-hosted fundraisers.
 Ever.

-What I’ll do federally
+What I’ll do in Washington

 Close the door.
 Light the room.

-What I’ll do at the state and local level
+What I’ll do here at home

-What I’ll push at the party level
+What I’ll push my own party to do

-Endorsement standards don’t need a floor vote.
+Endorsement rules don’t need a floor vote.

 The pushback I’m ready for

-Right now, corporate lobbyists operate in the dark and everyone else operates in the light, because corporate lobbyists are paid to know how to use the darkness.
-Putting everyone on the same disclosure footing is not an attack on advocacy.
-It is a level playing field.
-The groups whose advocacy is already transparent end up better off, not worse.
+Right now the corporate lobbyists work in the dark and everyone else works in the light - because the corporate ones are paid to know how to use the dark.
+Putting everyone on the same footing isn’t an attack on advocacy.
+It’s a level field.
+And nobody’s owed a lobbying career after Congress.
+If cashing in your connections is what makes the job worth taking, don’t take the job.

 This is the work.
 Help me do it.